22 Biotech Accelerators to Check Out in 2023

 Y Combinator is one of the most well-known accelerators for startups.
 But, how does it compare to biotech-focused accelerators?
 Is it well-suited to life science startups despite its general focus?
 And what does it require of its members?
 Does it make sense for your business to join when it’s not a software company with shorter horizons?
 YC is, more or less, the first organization on this list that truly accelerates a wide range of companies, not just biotechs.

 YC launched in 2005 in Cambridge, Ma.
 Since its founding, it has been used to accelerate and found more than 3,000 companies, including some massive names.
 Airbnb, Twitch, Reddit, Quora, Coinbase, and DoorDash are just a few.
 YC’s August 2022 company report shows 15 public and 316 private YC companies valued at over $150M each, with 80 valued at more than $1B.
-At the end of 2021, Paul Graham was asked about the total value of the top 30 YC companies.
-His calculation put the total value at around $575 billion.
-In other words, it’s safe to say YC found a winning recipe for startup acceleration and continues to launch some wildly successful companies.
+It’s safe to say YC found a winning recipe for startup acceleration and continues to launch some wildly successful companies.

 According to the same August report, YC’s sector breakdown features a wide range: B2B software and services make up most of its companies, at ~43%.
 Financial technology follows behind with almost 19% of YC’s top companies.
 But healthcare comes in third, making up 11.5% of YC’s leading companies.